backstrap/di-decorator-js/README.md

     so you're not tempted to mis-use the container for other things.
   - Requiring all injectable service classes be declared as such.
   - Using a declarative style through the use of class decorators.
-  - Supporting a fully-realized Service + Entity application model where the services are stateless service providers which depend only on other services (through injection), and all state is held in entity objects created by the services as needed.
+  - Supporting a fully-realized Service / Entity (Injectable / Newable) application model where the services are stateless service providers which depend only on other services (through injection), and all state is held in entity objects created by the services as needed.